What is below grade?

 How to avoid overlap between the above and below grade geometry in mixed use projects?

-It should be kept in mind that cove.tool does not currently define geometry below-grade for 3D analysis, hence when the below-grade geometry is exported, it will be referenced from 0 level.
+It should be kept in mind that cove.tool can currently define geometry below-grade for 3D analysis only through the Revit plugin v2.4.0 and be positioned accordingly.
+However, when below-grade geometry is exported through other plugins, it will be referenced from 0 level.

 If the below-grade geometry is placed above the ground in cove.tool, how to create accurate 3D analysis conditions when exporting both above and below grade geometry in 3D mode?

 You can create simple block like obstructions around the below grade geometry and bring them in the shading layer.

 Should I create separate projects for both above and below grade geometry?

 You can create separate projects if you are looking for completely accurate 3D analysis results.